 “Do the depths of their souls live by God? it would seem not”

 Oh Garrigou-LaGrange, your name is the last word in quixotic, and your writing is fraught with an anxiety regarding salvation endemic to nineteenth century popular piety.
 Do you not know the Paradiso was written just for you?
 Julian wrote down her showings for souls like yours and mine—who try to quantify all our striving.
 There will only be saints in heaven, yes.
-And yes, Garrigou-LaGrange (May I call you Reginald?
-Fr.
-Reggie?), you and I are so aware of how imperfectly we love, how dogged by self-congratulation all our efforts are.
+And yes, Garrigou-LaGrange, you and I are so aware of how imperfectly we love, how dogged by self-congratulation all our efforts are.
 I am haunted by that same question: at the heart of my soul, in its very depth, do I live by God, do I live by God’s love?
 Do I love him or just my own living and loving?

 It’s exactly this sort of pride I read haunting the pages of Garrigou-LaGrange.
-And maybe this is my own projection, but, for the moment, it is a consoling.
-That someone else sees the country we are visiting, and their own inability to simply be in it, and their desire to simply encounter what is before them.
-I read someone who is trying so hard to love back the love that has loved them, and in the very effort of “trying” gets tangled up in this pervasive, dogged self-interest, the odd duck spirit of competition and record-keeper who surfaces just when we most want him out of the way.
+And maybe this is my own projection, but, for the moment, it is a consoling one.
+Someone else sees the country we are visiting, and theirs—and our—inability to simply be in it.
+Consoling to see someone else fight their way through the bruising lens of ego and desire to simply encounter what is before them.
+Someone who is trying so hard to love back the love that has loved them, and in the very effort of “trying” gets tangled up in this pervasive, dogged self-interest, the odd duck of competition and record-keeper who surfaces just when we most want him quite gone.

-The good news about God, is that God is, like an Eastern European country, visited by those who have wreaked his devastation, and still, he welcomes all the cheap students, the grifters, and the Saudi tourists.
+The good news about God is that God— like an Eastern European country— is visited by those who have wreaked his devastation, and yet he still welcomes all the cheap students, the grifters, and the Saudi tourists.
 All of them.
 God gently holds those who have lived there for ages, who have worked since sunrise and are paid the same wages as those of us who show up sweaty and late five minutes after the deadline.
 Heaven is, of course, only saints.
 Only those who have thirsted for nothing else but God.

 But the thing is, I think, is that once this pilgrimage is done, we’ll discover how this thirst for God was present underneath more of what we did than we understood.
 Once we are concerned less with: how much have we seen?
 How authentic is our visit?
 How singleminded is my love?
 We will discover that inexhaustible entities—countries, deities—can be encountered truly in a moment as in a lifetime.

-The surprise of heaven will not be: wow, holiness was such a rare commodity, but rather: wow, God was in every corner of a universe that seeped holiness from every atom.
-How did we not see him?
+The surprise of heaven will not be: wow, holiness was such a rare commodity, but rather: wow, God was in each and every corner of a universe that seeped holiness from every single atom.
+How did we not see her?